Motion Design

 Press feedback under 100 ms.

-Name what the motion communicates.
+Name what the motion says.

 After the session